 We engage in all scales and types of work- masterplan visions, infrastructure, urban design, parks, plazas, streetscapes, alleys, parking lots, renovations and restorations, office buildings, and housing.
 We strive to bring multiple values to our work and therefore multiple meanings to a wide cross section of people.
 We collaborate with community stakeholders, non-profits, government agencies, developers, artists, and design professionals to create holistic and meaningful projects with diverse experiences.
 We are driven to find optimal solutions within the project constraints and deliver maximum value to our clients.

 Services include all aspects of research and design, construction documents, permitting and observation, 3D visualization tools, models and mockups, entitlement and public outreach.
-The studio is licensed for landscape and architecture in California and Arizona and is certified SBE, MBE, WBE, EBE, Metro SBE/DBE, and Harbor VSBE.
+The studio is licensed for landscape and architecture in California and Arizona and is certified SBE, MBE, EBE, Metro SBE/DBE, and Harbor VSBE.

 Marc Salette | Managing Principal

 Marc is an architect from Québec, Canada with over 30 years of experience on a diverse range of significant projects worldwide.
 Marc has been involved in projects large and small from concept design and programming, to community outreach and entitlement, to construction documents and administration.
 He led the design of Lakeside, a holistic project for the regeneration of a 840-unit affordable housing campus in San Leandro near Oakland, including new building exteriors, new amenities and a new landscape.
 As principal of Chee Salette and as part of the PBY Collaborative, Marc was a lead designer of the Piggyback Yard, an award-winning master plan for the transformation of a rail yard in Downtown Los Angeles, on the east bank of the LA River.
 He also designed the transformation of Beverly Park Apartments on La Cienega Boulevard in Los Angeles.